Jaime Levy

-Jaime Levy is an American author, lecturer, interface designer, and user experience strategist.
+Jaime Levy is an American author, new media artist, interface designer, and user experience strategist.
 She first became known for her new media projects in the 1990s.
 Her best-known projects include the floppy disk distributed with Billy Idol’s album Cyberpunk, WORD, an online magazine, and an online cartoon series, CyberSlacker.
 She is the author of the business book UX Strategy, which was first published by O’Reilly Media in 2015.
 It is widely regarded as the definitive work on the practice of user experience strategy and has been translated into nine languages.